-The computation error is high when using the Euler integration method in the flux estimator, leading to the drive system's inability to reach the maximum speed range.
+The computation error is high when using the Euler integration method in the flux estimator, preventing the drive system from reaching the maximum speed range.

-At the same time, because the field-oriented control algorithm is intended to run on an industrial DSP, which cannot work at sample times below 40 μ s, the field estimator integrator computation error must be reduced.
+At the same time, because the field-oriented control algorithm is intended to run on an industrial DSP, which cannot work at sample times below 40 $\mu$ s, the field estimator integrator computation error must be reduced.
 The way to do this is by implementing a higher-order integration method, and the first method to start with is the second-order integration method, the Heun method.